 - Breaks in the garbage disposal body

 Some disposals are linked to the dishwasher, which enables self-cleaning.
-This area often has leaks as well.
+This area commonly has leaks as well.

-These malfunctions can be taken care of except for cracks in the body or interior lining of the disposal.
-If this is your problem, you will need to get a new garbage disposal.
+These malfunctions can be fixed except for cracks in the body or interior lining of the disposal.
+If this is your problem, you will need to install a new garbage disposal.

-It can take a DIYer many hours to locate and finish simple repairs, so consider that with the cost when deciding to tackle the problem by yourself.
+It can take a DIYer many hours to find and complete simple repairs, so consider that with the cost when deciding to tackle the problem by yourself.

-Having a professional technician like one from Chief/Bauer Service Experts determine and take care of the problem can help catch other pieces that may be about to stop working.
-That way, you won’t end up repairing the same disposal two weeks later.
+Having a professional technician like one from Chief/Bauer Service Experts identify and fix the problem can help catch other pieces that may be about to stop working.
+That way, you won’t be repairing the same disposal two weeks later.